The 20 Best Juvenile Myoclonic Epilepsy Doctors Near Me in Portland, OR

 Offers Telehealth

-John Dempster is a Neurologist and a Psychiatrist in Portland, Oregon.
+John Dempster is a Neurologist practicing medicine in Portland, Oregon.
 Dr. Dempster is rated as an Advanced provider by MediFind in the treatment of Juvenile Myoclonic Epilepsy.
-His top areas of expertise are Partial Familial Epilepsy, Partial Seizure, Memory Loss, and Seizures.
-Dr. Dempster is currently accepting new patients.
+He is also highly rated in 24 other conditions, according to our data.
+His clinical expertise encompasses Partial Familial Epilepsy, Partial Seizure, Memory Loss, and Seizures.

 Advanced in Juvenile Myoclonic Epilepsy